dprint/dprint/docs/sponsor.md

 # Sponsor

-A lot of time and effort has gone into creating dprint.

-If you are using it in a commercial environment then it is strongly recommended you support the project financially.
+If you are using dprint in a commercial environment then it is strongly recommended you support the project financially in order to help accelerate it forward.

 ## How much is dprint worth to your company?